4 Key DevOps Metrics for Improved Efficiency and Performance

 Dividing the number of deployment failures by the total number of deployments gives the CFR.
 Teams should ensure that changes failures rates are at a minimum.
 But this also does not mean spending too much time building and testing each module, as it could impact the delivery time.

-Tips to optimize Change Failure:
+Tips to Optimize Change Failure:

 Change failure does not always indicate that a code is executed poorly.
 Sometimes, external factors like unclear requirements or minor bugs can cause the program to fail.

-• Ensure the codes are written, reviewed, and tested as per the sprint plan
+1. Ensure the codes are written, reviewed, and tested as per the sprint plan

-• Keeping the sprint velocity and code churn metrics in check can provide insights into the changes made and the reason behind it
+2. Keeping the sprint velocity and code churn metrics in check can provide insights into the changes made and the reason behind it

-Mean Time To Recovery (MTTR)
+4. Mean Time To Recovery (MTTR)

 MTTR is the measure of the time taken for counter-measures to resolve an issue after deployment.
-A team’s ability to quickly recover from a failure is dependent on their ability to recognize a failure (MTTD) as soon as it occurs and release a remedy or roll back any changes that caused the failure.
+A team’s ability to quickly recover from a failure is dependent on its ability to recognize a failure (MTTD) as soon as it occurs and release a remedy or roll back any changes that caused the failure.
 This is normally accomplished by continuously monitoring system health and notifying operations personnel whenever a failure occurs.

 MTTR from DORA Metrics dashboard - Hatica

-Tips to optimize MTTR:
+Tips to Optimize MTTR:

 To achieve quick MTTR metrics, deploy software in small increments to reduce risk and deploy automated monitoring solutions to preempt failure.

-• Building more robust systems that are tested before a release
+1. Building more robust systems that are tested before a release

-• Better logging provides the data to diagnose and find the issue faster in case of failure
+2. Better logging provides the data to diagnose and find the issue faster in case of failure

-• This can be achieved by constantly checking for errors and blockers
+3. This can be achieved by constantly checking for errors and blockers

 State of devops report - 2021

-Focus on the framework
+1. Focus on the framework

 Simply having the DORA metrics in place does not improve the development process.
 Managers should also draw up strategies on how to leverage and boost the DORA metrics.
 The best way to do this is to benchmark the team’s current standing and draw a roadmap of the goals and plans for the project.
 Two main factors to be focused on while defining goals and deadlines are Project Allocation and Project Planning Accuracy